rikosintie/DevNetAssoc/VS_Code/README.md

 ----------------------------------------------------------------

 [VS Code installation](https://mwhubbard.blogspot.com/2021/03/apple-macbook-air-m1-for-network_15.html#VSCode)
 This is from my blog.
-It covers install VSCode, picking a Theme, setting up the Pylance linter, etc. The blog is for macOS but everything after the basic install applies to Mac/Linux/Windows.
+It covers installing VSCode, picking a Theme, setting up the Pylance linter, etc. The blog is for macOS but everything after the basic install applies to Mac/Linux/Windows.

 ----------------------------------------------------------------